 I could not love D.D.
 Warren anymore than I do.

-D.D. is happiest on the job, where she is comfortable with her family and comfortable with her obsesssion to solve a case at all costs.
+D.D. is happiest on the job, where she is comfortable with her family and comfortable with her obsession to solve a case at all costs.

 Lisa Gardner is a staple author in the crime fiction genre.
 You can always count on her to deliver an action-packed mystery.
 And the D.D.
 Warren series is my favourite.
 You grow and learn and evolve with D.D. as you follow along with her personal life and her professional one.

-“Tell her not to do something, tell her she couldn’t do something, & she’d do it just to spite you.”
+“Tell her not to do something, tell her she couldn’t do something, and she’d do it just to spite you.”

 J.T.
 Ellison has been taking a break from her flagship series, focusing on standalones lately.
 And while I am a fan who will read whatever she writes, I do love me some Lt.
 Taylor Jackson the very most.

-Taylor is a Nashville cop with a FBI fiance and lots of twisted serial killers to catch.
+Taylor is a Nashville cop with an FBI fiancé and lots of twisted serial killers to catch.
 You’ll love her personal style, her easy personality, and the relationships she has with those around her.